volpatto/pdeco/README.md

 ## License

 MIT license.
 Check LICENSE for further details.
 Spoiler: you can use it at will, as well as distribute, modify and etc. But without any warranty, at your own risk.

-## Necessary packages
-For the utilized packages, see the [requirements](https://github.com/Tungdil01/pdeco/blob/main/notebooks/requirements.txt).

 ## Authors